 Ann Brinkmann, Executive Director/Founder

 Ann Brinkmann is an experienced educator in higher and secondary education, developing and teaching curriculum in Film Studies, Electronic Media, Digital Media, Technical Communications, Digital Literacy, Reading/Study Skills, and Journalism.
 Ann founded the Golden Lion Awards High School Film Festival in 2007.
-Today, Ann is the Executive Director of The Underground Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for teens in the cinematic arts.
+Today, Ann is the Executive Director of The UG Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for teens in the cinematic arts.

 In Ann’s Words

 Growing up, I believed that nothing was impossible.
 Like The Field of Dreams, I believed that if “you built it, they would come.”
 I have approached each step on my journey as another lesson learned, another obstacle conquered, and another challenge waiting to confront.
 My students would tell you that I am passionate about the cinematic arts and that I push them to find their stories, develop characters, and produce films that inspire.
 I would tell you that I am passionate about life—the ups, the downs, the twists, the turns, and the faith that has led me on incredible journeys and taught me the true gift of each individual’s story.